Morganegilbert/Horiseon-UI/README.md

 ## Horiseon Marketing - UI
 <br>

-### Within this website, there are four main areas: a Header, Section, Benefits, and Footer
+### Within this website, there are four main areas: Header, Section, Benefits, and Footer

 ### 1st.
 The Header:
 #### Horiseon (Which includes navigation links to the three focuses under Section)